espocrm/espocrm/README.md

 ### How to install a stable version

-[Download](https://www.espocrm.com/download/) the latest version.
 See the [instructions](https://docs.espocrm.com/administration/installation/) about installation.

 ### Development